6 Essential Documents You Should Have When Travelling Abroad

 3. Forex card/ Foreign currency :

-It is always better to carry the local currency of a country rather than using credit/debit card or travellers cheques to avoid the currency conversion fees abroad.
+One of the most important things to keep in hand when travelling abroad is forex (foreign exchange).
+It is always better to carry the local currency of a country you are going to rather than using your credit/debit card abroad.
+This way you can avoid the currency conversion fees abroad.
 You can exchange your money for foreign currency at extravelmoney.com.
-If you’d rather not carry money around, you can also buy a Forex Travel Card from this portal.
+If you’d rather not carry money around, you can also buy a Forex Travel Card.
 Forex Cards are the best and most convenient way of carrying foreign currency.
-It can be loaded with cash at the beginning and can be re-loaded later as the need arises.
-Extravelmoney.com also facilitates adding cash to you forex card.
+It can be loaded with foreign currency and again re-loaded later if the need arises.
+Extravelmoney.com facilitates the buying and selling of forex.

 4. Travel Insurance: